What is LTV?

 Advanced LTV formula

-To address some of the shortcomings of the widely-used simple formula, David Skok, Partner at Matrix Ventures presented a more sophisticated LTV formula:
+To address some of the shortcomings of the widely-used simple formula, David Skok, Partner at Matrix Partners presented a more sophisticated LTV formula:

 This is much more complex — but don’t worry!
 Let’s dig into it a little.